hackforla/tdm-calculator/.github/ISSUE_TEMPLATE/design-issue.md

 ### Action Items
+- [ ] Assign yourself to this issue.
-- [ ] Moves the issue from the Prioritized Backlog column to In Progress column.
+- [ ] Move the issue from Prioritized Backlog to In Progress.
-- [ ] In Figma, moves a blank page to the Design section.
+- [ ] In Figma, move a blank page to the Design section.
-- [ ] Changes the Figma page's title to be "#Issue Number | Title | Assignee Name".
+- [ ] Change the Figma page's title to have the format "#Issue Number | Title | Assignee Name".
-- [ ] Copies contents from the Template page to the Figma page.
+- [ ] Copy contents from the Figma Template page to this issue's Figma page.
+- [ ] Include
-- [ ] Uses the Figma page to design solutions for the GitHub issue.
+- [ ] Uses the Figma page to design solutions for this issue.
 - [ ] Review proposed designs with the design lead.
 Implement feedback as necessary.
 - [ ] Review proposed designs with the design director.
 Implement feedback as necessary.
 - [ ] Review proposed designs with the product, development, and research teams.
 Implement feedback as necessary.